gruntwork-io/docs/docs/intro/environment-setup/recommended_tools.md

 * [Packer](https://www.packer.io/downloads) – Packer lets you build a variety of images, including AWS AMIs and Docker containers.
 Those images are defined via code for repeatability.
 * [Terraform](https://www.terraform.io/downloads) – Terraform's declarative nature describes your infrastructure as code.
 If you're using Gruntwork's products, you're using Terraform.
 * [Terragrunt](https://terragrunt.gruntwork.io/docs/getting-started/install/) – Terragrunt is our layer on top of Terraform to enable a highly DRY code base.
-* [Terratest](https://github.com/gruntwork-io/terratest) – If you want to test your infrastructure, Terratest enables you to write those tests for manual testing or integration with a CI/CD pipeline.
 * [tfenv](https://github.com/tfutils/tfenv#installation) – `tfenv` is a set of bash scripts that provide a workflow for managing and using multiple versions of Terraform.
 It was inspired by similar tools `rbenv` for Ruby versions and `pyenv` for Python.
 * [tgswitch](https://github.com/warrensbox/tgswitch#installation) – `tgswitch` is a tool for managing and using multiple versions of Terragrunt.
 Written in golang, it offers similar features as `tfenv`, including managing the versions to use in a version file.